What is Coke Jaw? Coke Jaw Meaning, Causes, Example Photos. Cocaine Jaw Drug Abuse Detox, & Treatment.

 What is Coke Jaw?

-Coke Jaw is a form of drug fever caused by cocaine use.
-It is the name given to a condition caused by cocaine abuse.
-It is characterized by an overgrowth of the gum tissue in the mouth and around the teeth.
+An overgrowth of the gum tissue in the mouth and around the teeth characterizes Cocaine Jaw.
 The tissues expand, ulcerate, and destroy tooth roots, eventually leading to tooth loss.

 In some cases, the person might have to go to the hospital for treatment for this condition.
-It can be recognized by severe anxiety, body shakes, decreased blood flow in the lower extremities, and high blood pressure.
+Cocaine jaw can also be recognized by severe anxiety, body shakes, decreased blood flow in the lower extremities, and high blood pressure.

 Coke Jaw Signs and Symptoms